-You´d probably heard this before.
-Everyone should secure his personal computer.
+You have probably heard this before: every PC user should secure the computer as best as possible.
 You read stories like this in every other computer mag, your geeky friends probably tell you the same and even name some programs that you should use because they are the best and most secure.
-I know that you would like to have a secure computer, well a secured computer, there is nothing like 100% security if you are on a network or the internet.
-Keep that in mind.

-I will explain the basics of securing your computer, will tell you what you need to secure it and give you alternatives if there are any.
 But first of all, all programs that I name will be freeware or open source.
-We want a secure computer but don´t want to pay hundreds of $$ for it.
+We want a secure computer but don't want to pay hundreds of $$ for it.
 There will also be some geeks who will comment that program XY is way better and pro than the program I named and that only people with no security understanding whatsoever will use.
-Don´t listen to them, there are many factors that play a role in selecting a suitable software.
+Don't listen to them, there are many factors that play a role in selecting a suitable software.
 I tried to find the best mix between security and user friendliness.

 I will recommend the following type of programs for your personal computer: Anti-Virus, Anti-Spyware, Rootkit Checker, Autorun Checker and Process Checker.

-Wait, no Firewall ?
+Wait, no Firewall?
 Yes no firewall, I will give you a short answer why there will be no firewall.
 This seems unusual but just wait a little more and you will know.

 Lets Start: